 By having your dog groomed often, you significantly reduce the risk of matting fur.
 Groomers can also carefully cut out mats without causing pain for your dog and can recommend future grooming treatments to help with the problem, too.

 All dogs run the risk of developing ear infections, but dogs with long fur or tufts inside their ears may be much more prone to frequent ear problems.
 Bacterial ear infections as well as ear mites are common in these dogs, but the problem can be reduced significantly by keeping up with your dog’s regular ear grooming.

 Ear grooming involves trimming the hair around your dog’s ears and cutting the tufts inside their ears down to a manageable length.
 Some dogs become very nervous about this, so it may be wise to have a professional groomer handle this job for you.

 Ear grooming should also include the careful cleaning of the dog’s ears.
 Never put any objects very deep into your dog’s ears, but try to wipe out the parts you can easily reach on a regular basis.
 Groomers may be able to clean more deeply than you can at home.
 If your dog has mites, your veterinarian will likely use a thick swab to clean some of them and their dirt out of the dog’s ears when diagnosing the problem.

 Healthier Joints from Nail Trimming

-When you let your dog’s nails grow too long, he has to walk differently to prevent putting uncomfortable pressure on his nails and toes.
-Doing this for too long may cause him to develop a strange gait or may lead to joint problems as he gets older.
+When you let your dog’s nails grow too long, he has to walk differently to prevent putting uncomfortable pressure on their nails and toes.
+Doing this for too long may cause them to develop a strange gait or may lead to joint problems as they get older.
 Some dogs may even develop bone structure issues from long-term walking on nails that haven’t been trimmed often enough.

 If your dog becomes wild or unruly during nail trimming, you can speak to your vet about the issue.
 Many vets offer nail trimming services at an additional charge.